A Neyman-Orthogonalization Approach to the Incidental Parameter Problem in Likelihood Models: Application to team production

 Turning to the other parameters, the estimates of the team size parameter $\beta$ are virtually unaffected by the orthogonalization.
 This suggests the bias is limited for this parameter.
 Its value is close to $1.3$, implying that producing a paper with a co-author increases the paper's quality to some extent.
 Next, the log-error variance $\sigma^2(2)$ in teams of two coauthors is larger when using plug-in estimates ($1.6$) than when using orthogonalization with $q\geq 2$ ($1.4$), suggesting that the plug-in and first-order corrected estimates are biased upward.
 Lastly, the variance $\sigma^2(1)$ in teams of a single author is also larger under the plug-in estimator.

+An interesting feature of Table \ref{tab_appli} is that point-estimates and standard errors appear to converge as $q$ increases.
+This suggests the absence of a sharp bias-variance trade-off as a function of $q$.
+As we have seen in the case of the Neyman-Scott example in Subsection \ref{subsec_panel}, this phenomenon is specific to the model and target parameter of interest, and the variance may converge or diverge as $q$ grows depending on the context.

-Model (\ref{eq_teams}) implies some restrictions on the parameters $\gamma,\beta,\sigma^2(1),\sigma^2(2)$ that do not depend on the author-specific effects $\eta_i$.
+One potential explanation for convergence in the present setting is that Model (\ref{eq_teams}) implies some non-trivial restrictions on the parameters $\gamma,\beta,\sigma^2(1),\sigma^2(2)$ that do not depend on the author-specific effects $\eta_i$, as we show in Appendix \ref{AppD}.
+Moment functions that are independent of $\eta$ are common in panel data settings, obtained e.g. by differencing, quasi-differencing, or functional differencing.
+In some models, such as models with discrete outcomes, such functions may not exist.
 In Appendix \ref{AppD} we exploit two types of restrictions as robustness checks.
-Our findings suggest that, while those restrictions seem broadly consistent with the higher-order orthogonalized estimates reported in Table \ref{tab_appli}, using them directly for estimation may lead to very imprecise estimates.
+Our findings suggest that, while those restrictions seem broadly consistent with the higher-order orthogonal estimates reported in Table \ref{tab_appli}, using them directly for estimation may lead to very imprecise estimates.
+In contrast, Table \ref{tab_appli} suggests that higher-order Neyman-orthogonality may be a successful approach to approximate such functions in settings where those exist.

+In the last column of Table \ref{tab_appli} we report our diagnostic statistic for the orthogonality order $q$, described in Appendix \ref{App_q}.\footnote{The statistic in Appendix \ref{App_q} depends on a variance matrix estimate $\widehat V$, which we compute based on the parametric bootstrap (200 replications).} A value larger than the 95-th quantile of the $\chi^2(4)$ distribution (9.488) should be interpreted as suggesting that $q$ is too low.
+The values of the statistic reported in the table, together with the associated p-values, suggest that values of $q\leq 3$ are too low, and values $q\geq 4$ are sufficiently large for biases to be asymptotically negligible.